lasigeBioTM/RecSys.Scifi.tutorial/README.md

 jupyter notebook
 ```

-Which will open http://localhost:8888/notebooks/ the in the browser.
+Which will open http://localhost:8888/notebooks/ in the browser.

 2. Open the file 'tutorial.ipynb'.